davidmam/bs32012-base/README.md

 ![Project overview/Slide2.PNG][Overall project workflow] Figure 2.
 Overview of the practical workflow.

-    a	The first step is to identify appropriate sequence data for subsequent analysis.
+1 The first step is to identify appropriate sequence data for subsequent analysis.
 A web based search of the nucleotide database for the appropriate species at [NCBI](http://www.ncbi.nlm.nih.gov/nuccore) will suffice for that.
 A non-exhaustive list of mammalian species is shown in table 1.
 Skill set: Understanding of sequence formats and database annotation to allow effective searching

 |Common Name|	Latin Name|